robenkleene/development-references/unity/tutorials/unity-vr-game.md

             }
         }

 3. Select the `VR Rig` in the hierarchy, and under `Locomotion Controller (Script)`, drag `Left Teleport Ray` to the `Left Teleport Ray` variable field, and the same for the right.
+Set `Teleportation Activation Button: Trigger`.